medabgd/RandomNeeds/README.md

 # RandomNeeds
-All in one place random little things for doing work faster.
+All in one place, random things for doing work faster.